 Designed for those interested in caring for their trees as hobbyists, for landscaping and horticultural professionals, as well as, for tree care workers who are preparing for the ISA exam.

-The Arboriculture course is currently only offered online.
+The Winter 2024 Arboriculture course will only be offered in-person.

 The course is an introduction to the field of Arboriculture.
 Participants learn about pruning techniques, pests, diseases, environmental stresses and other factors that affect urban tree health.
 In addition, the course covers worker safety, tree biology, soil science, plant classification and identification.